adusca/adusca.github.io/_posts/2015-03-07-Structured logs in Test Informant.md

 #### What happened

 [This](http://people.mozilla.org/~ahalberstadt/temp-report.html) is a sample report using structured logs.
 It has a bunch of new tests, and that is actually a problem.
-The report links to skipped tests, but now not every test lives on https://dxr.mozilla.org/mozilla-central/source/ so our previous way of figuring out the URL does not work anymore.
-My changes are merged on the [structured_log branch](https://github.com/mozilla/test-informant/tree/structured_log), and we are waiting for follow up work from other contributors to merge structured_logs into master.
+The report links to skipped tests, but now not every test lives on [https://dxr.mozilla.org/mozilla-central/source/](https://dxr.mozilla.org/mozilla-central/source/), so our previous way of figuring out the URL does not work anymore.
+My changes are merged on the [structured_log branch](https://github.com/mozilla/test-informant/tree/structured_log), and we are waiting for follow-up work from other contributors to merge structured_logs into master.

 It was a really rewarding project and I'm excited about seeing it being used!